patcha-ranat/Ecommerce-Invoice-End-to-end/README.md

 - [*Deploying to Cloud Run*](https://cloud.google.com/run/docs/deploying#command-line)
 - [*Configuring containers*](https://cloud.google.com/run/docs/configuring/services/containers)

 First, you need to install Google Cloud CLI (gcloud/Cloud SDK) and then enable the Artifact Registry API and Cloud Run API (Read Documentation above for more detail).
-Second, after you run `gcloud --version` and it works fine, you have to run the following commands:
+Second, you can run `gcloud --version` to check if it is able to be used.
+Third, add the following roles to the service account that you use to authenticate the gcloud CLI in IAM & Admin page:

+- Service Account User
+- Artifact Registry Writer
+- Artifact Registry Reader
+- Cloud Run Admin

+Then, you have to run the following commands:
 ```bash
 # Google Cloud SDK Shell